 While there is no shortage of apps that record audio on iPhone and iPad, not all apps are made equal.
-Some are better suited for students for hours of recording, while some design especially for musicians that support audio recording in layers.
-But fret now, we did the heavy lifting for you and here are some of the best voice recorder apps for iPhone that would help you out in many situations.
+Some are better suited for students for hours of recording, others are built for journalists to record interviews.
+Even though you could buy a cheap Dictaphone from Amazon but why spend money, when you already have an iPhone with a perfectly capable microphone.
+We did the heavy lifting for you and here are some of the best voice recorder apps for iPhone that would help you out in many situations.

 Best Voice Recorder Apps For iPhone

-Voice Memo can record audio in the background (all voice recorder app for iPhone does that).
-But my fav part is, it even works with your Apple Watch.
-So, next you get a multiple-billion startup idea while you are taking a shower, you can use this app.
+Voice Memo can record audio in the background but my favorite part is that it even works with your Apple Watch.
+So next time you get a multiple-billion startup idea while you are taking a shower, you can use this app.

 However, it lacks a few basic features like you can not share large audio files or take text notes while recording audio side by side.
 Nevertheless, the apps listed below have those features and can be more useful.

-Once the recordings are finished you can save the files individually or combine them.
-Exporting is easy and you can send through the email, iTunes or Dropbox it.
-You also get a metronome which you can use to sync the beats of your track.
+Exporting is easy and you can send it through email, iTunes, or Dropbox.
+You also get a metronome that you can use to sync the beats of your track.

 Download iTalk (free, in-app purchases)

-It might look a little complex with all the histograms and soundbars but it’s fairly easy to use.
-You can Organize all your sound files and midi files on your device.
+It might look a little complex with all the soundwaves but it’s fairly easy to use.
+You can Organize all your sound files and MIDI files on your device.
 Record, trim, convert, normalize, transfer, export, import, zip, unzip.
-Create folders, rename and move files and folders around, put everything where you can find it.
+Create folders, rename, and move files and folders around, put everything where you can find it.